Friday, June 19, 2026

 Ranchers from J Bar L and partners from PERC share firsthand stories of learning to coexist with grizzlies — proof that working lands and wildlife don't have to be at odds.

-North Folk Crossing
+North Fork Crossing

 Bozeman's own North Fork Crossing plays somewhere between traditional bluegrass and full-throttle jamgrass — fiddles, banjo, and improvisation that will have you on your feet before the first song ends.